ishita-security/python-for-cybersecurity/README.md

 # Python for Cybersecurity
+This project demonstrates hands-on cybersecurity scripting skills aligned with entry-level SOC and blue team roles.

 This repository contains beginner-to-intermediate Python projects focused on **real-world cybersecurity use cases**.
 The goal is to demonstrate how Python can be used to automate security tasks, analyze logs, and support SOC operations.